'Only fitting': Body of Utah mayor who urged Americans to vote comes home on Election Day

 “I hope everyone back home exercises their precious right to vote,’’ he wrote.
 “And that whether the Republicans or the Democrats win, that we all remember that we have far more as Americans that unites us than divides us.
 ‘United we stand, divided we fall.’
 God Bless America.’’

-The story of Taylor’s patriotism and sacrifice has struck a chord at a time of deep political divisions in the U.S.: His last Facebook post got viewed and shared thousands of times before Tuesday's midterm elections.
+The story of Taylor’s patriotism and sacrifice has struck a chord at a time of deep political division: His last Facebook post was viewed and shared thousands of times before Tuesday's midterm elections.

-Before departing in January, Taylor said his skills and experience were needed to help train Afghan forces and expand their capabilities, which meant he had to leave behind his wife and seven kids, who are now 11 months and 13 years of age.
+Before departing in January, Taylor said his skills and experience were needed to help train Afghan forces and expand their capabilities, which meant he had to leave behind his wife and seven kids, who are 11 months to 13 years old.

 Relatives have spoken about the passion Taylor had for the job, his fondness for the Afghan people and his desire to help them sustain their own government.
-When news of his death came out, Jennie Taylor made it clear the family was heartbroken but harbored no regrets.
+When news of his death broke, Jennie Taylor said the family was heartbroken but harbored no regrets.

 “The price of freedom surely feels incredibly high to all those of us who know and love our individual soldier,” she said.
 “But the value of freedom is immeasurably high to all those who know and love America and all that she represents.”